MODEL PORTFOLIO

 Scroll to view columns right arrow

-We lower our recommendation on HMG notes from Outperform to Market perform based primarily on relative value following recent outperformance, tighter trading levels relative to the ICE BofAML IG Corporate index, and shorter duration of 2.6 compared to 6.6 for the broader index.
-We remain constructive on HMG from a fundamental standpoint based on the company’s solid global market position, our view its low-A credit rating should be secure in the near term, its growing new energy vehicle business, tariff mitigation initiative including vehicle onshoring in the US, and reduced tariff headwinds heading into 2026.
+We reiterate our Market perform recommendation on Hyundai Motor Group (A3/A-/A-; S/S/S) notes based on relative value, the company’s solid global market position, our view that its low-A credit rating should be secure in the near term, its growing new energy vehicle business, tariff mitigation initiatives including vehicle onshoring in the US, and reduced tariff headwinds despite transitory headline risk.

 Recommendation Changed: November 04, 2025